grandMA3 クイックスタートガイド » 17 レシピ | Version 2.2 |

 Right-click New Recipe in the recipe area to create a recipe line.

 This line has a lot of columns that can contain settings for the recipe line.
-It is outside the scope of this quick start guide to explain what each of them do.
+It is outside the scope of this quick start guide to explain what each column does.

 Right-click (or Edit) the field in the "Selection" column.
 This opens a selection pop-up with all the groups.
 Select the new group with the two Mega Pointes.
 Now right-click the "Values" field and select a color preset.